mito-ds/saga-excel/installer_scripts/README.md

 ```

 It will generate a signed, notarized installer under the `SagaInstaller.pkg`.
 Notably, this can only be run by Nate currently, as it requires his credentials; he's not willing to share them, sorry.

+Make sure that you update the product version if you are rolling out a new version... you probably are!